daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_primaveraconnectortutorial.md

     bsPlat.FechaPlataformaEmpresa();
     return (numberOfRecords, employeesList);
     ```
-6. Create a new Data Behaviour for the operation "Read", so that data is retrieved when an Employee is edited on OMNIA.
+6. Create a new Data Behaviour for the operation *"Read"*, so that data is retrieved when an Employee is edited on OMNIA.
 Copy and paste the following code:

     ```C#
     EmployeeDto dto = new EmployeeDto();